knbz/security-advisor/notifications.md

 ### Deleting a notification channel

 Note: Want to take a break from receiving notifications but don't want to delete your configuration?
 No problem, disable your channel configuration instead.
-When you're ready to use it again, go ahead and switch to enabled to pick up where you left off.
+Then, when you're ready to use the configuration again, you can just flip the switch to enabled and you're ready to go!

 -	Delete any notification channel/channels.
 -	Can enable/disable the notification channels.